meyerd851-lab/SWMM_Comparison/README.md

 Hosting: GitHub Pages

 Pyodide: Allows Python code to execute natively in the browser, letting the app perform complex model comparisons locally on your device without any external processing.

+**TO DO:**
+- Compare descriptions & Tags
+- Merge baseflow/average flow & pattern changes to node table.
+- Add ability to see unchanged element attributes